modernben/forge-docs/1.0/resources/network.md

 :::tip Manually Managing Rules

 If you manually create a `ufw` rule on your server, this will not be reflected in the Forge dashboard.
-Forge is only aware of rules made through the dashboard.
+Forge is only aware of rules made through the Forge dashboard.
 :::

 ## Server Network